 - Use as few keywords as possible.
 The search engine will only find bug reports containing all of the words in your query.
 For example, search for “squid suffocate” instead of “Squid will frequently suffocate for no reason when swimming around in a river”.

-- Be sure to spell all words correctly.
+- Verify all words spelled correctly.